ValleTSF/creative-tech-assignment/README.md

 ### `Installation`

-To install this application run npm install in the terminal.
+To install this application navigate to your preferred install location and run `git clone https://github.com/ValleTSF/creative-tech-assignment.git` after that run `npm install` in the terminal.

 ### `Run`

-To start the application run npm start in the terminal.
+To start the application run `npm start` in the terminal.

 ### `Build`

-To build the application run npm build in the terminal.
+To build the application run `npm build` in the terminal.

 ### `Test`

-To run the tests run npm test in the terminal.
+To run the tests run `npm test` in the terminal.